A guide to Salesforce Git version control

 Distributed system

-Git is a distributed version control system, which means that every developer has a complete copy of the codebase on their local machine.
+Git is a distributed version control system, meaning every developer has a complete copy of the codebase on their local machine.
 This allows developers to work on their changes offline, commit changes locally, and then synchronize with the central repository when they have an internet connection.

 Branching and merging

-Git makes it easy to create branches, which are separate lines of development that allow developers to work on features or fixes independently.
-Once the work is complete, developers can merge their changes back into the main codebase.
+Git makes it easy to create branches and separate lines of development that allow developers to work on features or fixes independently.
+Once the work is complete, developers can merge their changes into the main codebase.

 Speed

 Git is designed to be fast and efficient, even with large codebases.
-It uses a sophisticated algorithm to track changes, which means that commits are quick and lightweight.
+It uses a sophisticated algorithm to track changes, so commits are quick and lightweight.

 Open-source

-Git is open-source, which means that it is free to use, and Salesforce developers can customize it to fit their needs.
+Git is open-source, meaning it is free to use, and Salesforce developers can customize it to fit their needs.

-This can be a barrier to entry for new users who are not familiar with Git, and it can also make it more challenging to collaborate on Salesforce projects with team members who are not Git experts.
+This can be a barrier to entry for new users who are unfamiliar with Git, and it can also make it more challenging to collaborate on Salesforce projects with team members who are not Git experts.

-Additionally, in the SFDX Git workflow, the lack of visual tools can also make it harder to track changes and troubleshoot issues, especially for users who are not familiar with the Git command line.
+Additionally, in the SFDX Git workflow, the lack of visual tools can make it harder to track changes and troubleshoot issues, especially for users unfamiliar with the Git command line.

-At Hutte, we enable you to leverage the benefits of Git-based development visually, without the need for CLI.
+At Hutte, we enable you to visually leverage the benefits of Git-based development without needing CLI.
 We have removed the barriers Git can pose as Hutte is a web UI to SFDX that allows for visual Salesforce version control.

 🙅🏻♂️

 You can also create and manage Salesforce scratch orgs and sandboxes.
-There is no need for code, which means there is no hassle involved.
+There is no need for code, meaning no hassle is involved.

 Furthermore, you don’t need to install or learn Git, as Hutte’s UI is already integrated into Git hosting tools, like GitHub and Azure.

-From these hosting providers, you can also view the changes you made, including your pull request in a line-by-line comparison format.
+You can also view the changes you made, including your pull request, in a line-by-line comparison format from these hosting providers.

 If you’re interested in giving Salesforce Git version control a try, take a look at our easy-peasy guide on executing and installing it in a visual way with Hutte.